Live fire exercise: Other types

-Testing of the LG-118A Peacekeeper re-entry vehicles, all eight fired from only one missile.
-Each line represents the path of a warhead which, were it live, would detonate with the explosive power of twenty-five Little Boy nuclear bombs.
+Testing of the LG-118A Peacekeeper re-entry vehicle.
+All eight vehicles were fired from a single missile.
+Each line in this long-exposure photograph represents the path of a warhead which, were it live, would detonate with the explosive power of twenty-five Little Boy nuclear bombs.

 Other types of live-fire exercises include various nuclear tests conducted by the world's nuclear powers.
 Also in this group are the live-fire tests of new and exotic weaponry like the Massive Ordnance Air Blast bomb, or "Mother of all Bombs".
 Also numbered among the unique weapons tests are test fires of intercontinental ballistic missiles (ICBM) and multiple independently targetable reentry vehicles.
 Recently, a new addition was made to this area when live-fire tests began of the U.S. Strategic Defense Initiative, nicknamed "Star Wars".
 These live-fire tests are aimed at intercepting incoming enemy ballistic missiles before they can detonate over their designated target.